All SEO is local.

 Make Your Business Easy To Find

-So, it will pay you enormous dividends to make plain and super-accessible your physical location.
+It will pay you enormous dividends to make plain and super-accessible your physical location.
 Include your directory listing info, too: NAP (the Name of your business, your Address, your Phone number).
 Tuck your area somewhere in the content of every page and blog post.
-It can be your region (Upstate SC), county (Spartanburg), town (Moore), neighborhood (Oak Forest), street (Pogue Street), right down to your address.
+It can be your region (Upstate SC), county (Spartanburg), town (Moore), neighborhood (Oak Forest), street (Pogue Street), right down to your address (if you have a good security system).

 Vary what locators you use, though.
 There’s no need to open yourself to dings for duplicate content.
 Plus, the same info on every page is boring.
 Resist the lure of automated content creation.
 It’s fast, yes.
 But it lacks imagination, needs that special something to capture attention.
 Leave nothing to chance.